nook-io/python-yapily/docs/StatementReference.md

 # StatementReference

+Unique reference for a statement period.
+This may be optionally populated if available.

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **value** | **str** |  | [optional]